 The constitution provides for freedom of assembly, but this right is restricted by law, including the Public Meetings and Demonstrations Law and the Associations and Private Institutions Law.
-Noncitizens are exempt from the constitutional protections on freedom of assembly.
+Noncitizens, including long-term resident migrant workers, are not protected by constitutional provisions on freedom of assembly.
 Organizers of public meetings must obtain approval from the Ministry of Interior to acquire a permit.